AloisSeckar/nuxt-neon/docs/2-3-features-client.md

 Since this method is potentially unsafe, a warning will display by default when it is called.
 If you are 100% sure what you are doing, you can disable the warning by setting `neon.neonRawWarning: false`.

+As additional you must explicitly allow queries that can be executed like this via module option `neonAllowedQueries` or runtime config variable `NUXT_PUBLIC_NEON_ALLOWED_QUERIES`.
+If the executed query is not in the white-list, it will be rejected with error message.

 #### `count()`

 ```ts